bitpay/cordova-plugin-qrscanner/readme.md

 Open the app-specific permission settings in the user's device settings.
 Here the user can enable/disable camera (and other) access for your app.

-Note: iOS immediately kills all apps affected by permissions changes.
+Note: iOS and Android (6.0+) immediately kill all apps affected by permissions changes.
 If the user changes a permission settings, your app will stop and only restart when they return.

 ### Get QRScanner Status